kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/11_phase_drift_modules/USAGE_GUIDE.md

 It's designed for:
 - UX designers exploring delay and anticipation

+  ---

+## Ethics Reminder

+Phase Drift is not built to simulate intelligence or empathy, but to reshape interface timing and structural presence.

+Please avoid using this framework in domains where silence or latency may be misinterpreted without field-aware grounding.

+Contact is encouraged before adaptation.
+Structure is collaborative.

 - Conversational AI systems where structured quiet matters
 - Developers seeking to challenge "instant gratification" paradigms